OsQu/rails-cheatsheet/index.md

     bundle exec foreman web

+## Testing

+Tests are written in [RSpec](http://rspec.info/).

+### Run whole test suite

+To run whole test suite

+    bin/rspec

+### Watch for changes and run only relevant files

+[Guard](https://github.com/guard/guard) is used to watch for file changes and run only relevant tests

+    bin/guard

+and then edit a file.

 ## Log files

 Log files are located in `log/` folder.
 Each environment has its own file.

 ## Rails console

 ### Opening console